Mark-Bugden/Fish-Physics/Cleaning Data/1024 sunbleak/readme.md

 Note: The file produces and saves a .csv file of the cleaned and collated data, but since the filesize is approximately 1000mb I can't upload it to GitHub.

 ### Collating
 In the original dataset, each fish is given an individual .npz file with the tracking data associated to that fish, including x position, y position, frame number, and time.
 This ipython file collates those individual files into a single Pandas DataFrame, df.
-The columns of this dataframe are ["Fish", 't', 'x','y', 'frame'] corresponding to the fish number, the time, the x position, the y position, and the frame respectively.
+The columns of this dataframe are ['Fish', 't', 'x','y', 'frame'] corresponding to the fish number, the time, the x position, the y position, and the frame respectively.

 ### Cleaning
 The file also replaces invalid data - when the tracking software is unable to resolve two fish, it returns a value of 'inf' for the x position and y position.
 The file replaces all such occurances with an approximation of the actual x position and y position of the fish.